aiser-team/cabrnet/README.md

 - `--model-config /path/to/file.yml` indicates how to [build and initialize the model](src/cabrnet/generic/model.md).
 - `--dataset|-d /path/to/file.yml` indicates how to [load and prepare the data for training](src/cabrnet/utils/data.md).
 - `--training|-t /path/to/file.yml` indicates the [training parameters of the model](src/cabrnet/utils/optimizers.md).
-- `--visualization /path/to/file.yml` indicates how to visualize the prototypes and patches of test image (TODO).
+- `--visualization /path/to/file.yml` indicates how to [visualize the prototypes and patches of test image](src/cabrnet/visualisation/visualize.md).
 - `--save-best acc|loss` indicates how to determine the "best" model, based either on accuracy (`acc`) or `loss`.
 - `--output-dir path/to/output/directory` indicates where to store the model checkpoints during training.